IRMVLab/MMTwin/README.md

 This is just a demo to aggregate depth points.
 You can also use the point clouds processed with arm masks (0.4) as inputs.
 Notable, our main code can automatically achieve this and save the results to the required voxel files.

+Alternatively, you can download the [required voxel files](https://pan.sjtu.edu.cn/web/share/db130ef239321f33953074f71157e01e) we have produced.

 * 0.4 Arm Filtering for Clean Global Context

 We use MobileSAM to efficiently filter our arm point clouds for clean 3D global context.
 Please install the environments according to this [repo](https://github.com/ChaoningZhang/MobileSAM).
-Our repo has accommodated the MobileSAM repo, and you can download [MobileSAMv2](https://pan.sjtu.edu.cn/web/share/2e043be9b77d84183b2eaa97d26d7efd) and unzip it under preprocess/MobileSAM/.
+Our repo has accommodated the MobileSAM repo, and you can download the weights [here](https://pan.sjtu.edu.cn/web/share/389af55f1170ee70d0d6b916b0382696) and put it to `weights` folder.
 Remember to modify the params in `preprocess/MobileSAM/ms.yml`.

 ```
 cd preprocess/MobileSAM